enjima7/JavaCourseBasics/README.md

 # JavaCourseBasics
-Java projects done in a java course
+Multiple java projects done in a java course